-Lunar and planetary exploration missions conduct scientific and engineering investigations through the use of orbiting spacecraft, probes or surface rovers and base stations on the surface of the celestial body to serve as communication points for extended manned and robotic explorations.
+Lunar and planetary exploration missions conduct scientific and engineering investigations through the use of orbiting spacecraft, probes or surface rovers, and base stations on the surface of the celestial body to serve as communication points for extended human and robotic explorations.
 Lunar and planetary exploration missions require communications to and from the Earth as well as local communications at the planetary surface.

 Space very long baseline interferometry (VLBI) missions allow experimenters to achieve angular resolution of observed radio sources that cannot be achieved by other radio or optical methods.
 The amplitude and phase of radio source signals received at two or more independent VLBI stations are cross-correlated to derive detailed position and source structure information.
 Space VLBI missions use at least one space station to achieve observation baselines orders of magnitude larger than any baseline on Earth.
 The data collected by space VLBI stations must be transmitted to the earth station in real time using up to 8 Gbit/s data rates.
 For coherent frequency translation of an Earth-based frequency standard via an Earth-to-space phase transfer radio link, a space-to-Earth phase transfer link is also required.
 This return link is required to calibrate the phase errors introduced in the Earth-to-space link.
-The space-to-Earth link may be dedicated to the phase transfer operation or may be used simultaneously to transfer data from the spacecraft.
+The space-to-Earth link may be dedicated to the phase transfer operation or may be used simultaneously to transfer data from the spacecraft (see Chapter 5 for more technical details).

 DRS missions provide continuous communication between LEO spacecraft and a single earth station, and can support multiple user spacecraft simultaneously with low to very high data requirements.
-A system of three DRSs with an angular separation of 120 degrees can theoretically provide 100% coverage for LEO spacecraft.
+A system of three DRSs with an angular separation of 120 degrees can theoretically provide fulltime coverage for LEO spacecraft.
 Factors such as cost, the selection of DRS orbital locations, and the geographical location of DRS earth stations, make the implementation of such an ideal DRS constellation difficult.
 In general, a constellation consisting of two DRSs is likely to be deployed, and some loss of spacecraft coverage is expected.
-LEO spacecraft will lose communication with both DRS and therefore the DRS earth station when the LEO spacecraft enters the shadow of the Earth, which is referred to as the “zone of exclusion”.
+LEO spacecraft will lose communication with both DRS and therefore with the DRS earth station when the LEO spacecraft enters the shadow of the Earth, which is referred to as the “zone of exclusion”.
 For spacecraft in elliptical orbits or requiring high altitudes, the angular range through which a DRS antenna can be steered and pointed further limits coverage.
 Rec.
 ITU-R SA.1018 provides further information on DRS mission components.

 Deep-space missions increase our knowledge of the solar system and space in general beyond 2 106 km from the Earth.
-Extreme distances characterize deep-space missions, with some current missions in excess of 17 billion km from the Earth.
+Extreme distances characterize deep-space missions, with some current missions in excess of 23 billion km from the Earth.
 These extraordinary distances dictate the use of highly sophisticated communication equipment and advanced technology and coding techniques to achieve reliable radiocommunication links over these vast distances.

 1.3 Space research systems

+Space research systems have telecommunication requirements that are met using equipment and facilities on Earth and in space.
+Earth segment includes the locations of earth stations and the antennas used depending on the mission types.
+Space segment includes the actual satellites and the spacecraft, their locations in space, and the various antennas that are used during the mission lifetime.
+The characteristics of the Earth segment and the space segment are further discussed in detail in the following sections.

 1.3.1 Earth segment